minimapletinytools/react-lua-tutorial/react-lua-expert.md

 Building component _trees_ are a key concept of React so you should get comfortable with it!

-The React styling property always match the instance property name you are trying to set.
+The React styling property always matches the instance property name you are trying to set.
 Only styling related properties can be set this way.
 Please see the "Advanced Styling" section below for more examples!

 ### Properties